shivangi88/Exploratory-Data-Analysis-and-Visualizations/README.md

+# Exploratory Data Analysis and Visualizations
+Performed EDA on flu data collected from CDC and compared with data collected from Twitter.
-# TWITTER-and-FLU-DATA-ANALYSIS-AND-VISUALIZATIONS
+# Technologies Used:
-Developed US heat map using R based on flu and twitter data and various other visualizations.
+Python
+R
+Jupyter NoteBook
+RShiny